Skip to main content

 What are Workflows?

 Workflows in Cyberwave let you create automated sequences of robot operations.
 Connect nodes visually to build complex behaviors without writing procedural code.
+Workflows can run on the cloud (Celery tasks) or on the edge device depending on the trigger type.
+Cloud triggers handle schedule, webhook, event, and manual execution.
+The camera_frame trigger runs ML inference directly on the edge — no video leaves the device.

 Workflow Components